apache/activemq-artemis-console/artemis-console-extension/artemis-extension/DEV.md

 * `packageManager` field is updated with selected version
 * `yarnPath` field in `.yarnrc.yml` is updated to point to _downloaded_ version of Yarn which should be stored in SCM - by default it's `.yarn/releases/yarn-4.9.2.cjs` (for version 4.9.2)
 * previous version of `.yarn/releases/yarn-*.cjs` will be removed
-* `.yarn/releases/LICENSE-yarn.txt` will also be removed, so remember to restore it (and check if its content needs to be updated to match what appended to `.yarn/releases/yarn-4.9.2.cjs`...)
+* `.yarn/releases/LICENSE-yarn.txt` will also be removed, so remember to restore it (and check if its content needs to be updated to match the licence information at the end of `.yarn/releases/yarn-4.9.2.cjs` file)

 ----
 [1]: https://github.com/eirslett/frontend-maven-plugin